Does Tung Oil Work on Metal? How to Apply It Right

 Copper and Brass Decorative Pieces

-Tung oil prevents tarnishing on copper and brass while actually enhancing the warm, reddish-gold tones.
+Tung oil prevents tarnishing on copper and brass while enhancing the warm, reddish-gold tones.
 One thin coat on a clean brass candlestick and the color deepens noticeably.
-Maintenance is simple — reapply once a year or when you notice the surface dulling.
+Maintenance is simple — reapply once a year or when you notice the surface starting to dull.

 Skip Tung Oil For